quadrel-design/travel/functions/src/invoice-capture/README.md

 - All Cloud Functions and client code now use `invoiceId` as the standard field/parameter name for invoice-related operations.
 - All function calls, Firestore paths, and UI logic expect and use `invoiceId` and `imageId`.
-- Any previous references to `journeyId` for invoices have been renamed to `invoiceId` for clarity and consistency.
+- Any previous references to `projectsId` for invoices have been renamed to `invoiceId` for clarity and consistency.

 ## UI Status Handling